cenunix/nixland/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This configuration suits my specific use case, that being multiple machines however running on different architectures.
-I use the thinkpad x13s as a daily laptop with an ARM processor, however my desktop runs with an AMD processor.
+I use the thinkpad x13s as a daily laptop with an ARM processor, while my desktop runs with an AMD processor.

 This Config provides:
 * A similar home environment for all of my machines
 * Various bootloaders for each machine
 * A highly extensible configuration using modules and flakes which allows for easy customization and additions

-Feel free to open a pull request or submit an issue if you see any glaring issues, I am by no means an expert in nix or NixOS.
+Feel free to open a pull request or submit an issue if you see any glaring problems, I am by no means an expert in nix or NixOS.

 <!-- CONTACT -->
 ## Contact